velizarganchev/videoflix-backend/docs/04-architecture.md

-# Architecture & Data Flow
+# 04 – Architecture & Data Flow

-This document explains how the Videoflix backend is structured internally and how requests and background jobs flow through the system.
+This document complements the short overview in the main `README.md` and goes deeper into how Videoflix Backend is put together and how requests flow through the system.

 ---